SendingA/Co-NavGPT2/docs/firenav_reproduction.md

     --data-path data/
 ```

-The full VULCAN evaluation requires the HM3D v0.2 scenes used by the selected
+The full FireNav evaluation requires the HM3D v0.2 scenes used by the selected
 ObjectNav split and the ObjectNav HM3D v2 episode files.
 The expected layout
 is: